 Our party spent a blissful hour hanging out with the chimps.
 We watched them as they played, groomed and foraged around us.
 At first I just wanted to take photos.
 But after I’d snapped a few dozen wonderful close-ups, I put my camera away and soaked up this once-in-a-lifetime experience.

 We sat on the forest floor and let then carry on their daily lives just a few metres from us.
 I soon become aware – through gesture, sound and expression – of the subtleties of different relationships.
 One dictating the pace, another courting favour, yet another perhaps plotting a coup.
-There was humour too, as the young chimps gambolled about rumbustiously on the forest floor.
+There was humour too, as the young chimpanzees gambolled about rumbustiously on the forest floor.

 It was hard not to compare their movements, feeding, squabbling and grooming, with our own.
 Anyone who doesn’t believe in evolution needs to visit Mahale!
-It was both funny and wonderful to see how human the chimps were (or how chimp-like the humans were).
+It was both funny and wonderful to see how human the chimpanzees were (or how chimp-like the humans were).

 ‘We’ve watched, over the years, as families have grown and developed,’ said Kakae as we walked back to camp.
 ‘Alpha males have come and gone, bonds and friendships have been created and then broken, and then created again.
 They are not very different from us.
 We watch again and again, through our guest’s eyes, as the enormity of what they are seeing hits them for the first time.’

-After an adrenalin-filled morning of chimping, we took a late afternoon ride in the lodge dhow.
+After an adrenalin-filled morning of tracking chimpanzees, we took a late afternoon ride in the lodge dhow.
 The graceful vessel headed out into the lake with a cooler box and sundowner drinks on board.
 We anchored near the shoreline and watched hippo swimming underwater close to the boat.
 I sat on the deck marvelling at the privilege and luxury of our chimp encounter and at how it had affected me in such a profound way.
 It actually felt as though I had just experienced a wonderful and emotional family reunion!